 Skip to navigation

-Fully documented source code for Elite on the BBC Micro and NES
+Fully documented source code for Elite on the BBC Micro, Acorn Electron, Commodore 64 and NES

 BBC Micro Elite screenshotBBC Micro Elite screenshotBBC Micro 6502 Second Processor Elite screenshot

-This site contains the original 1984 source code for the classic space game Elite, with every single line documented and (for the most part) explained.
+This site contains the original 1980s source code for the classic space game Elite, with every single line documented and (for the most part) explained.
+It is literally the original 6502 assembly source code, just heavily commented.

 The following versions of Elite are covered: